dbssyck/tanysiptera/README.md

 	vocal_diagnose(data, min.sample, prose)

 data:	Dataframe containing vocal parameters.
 Each row should include parameters from one vocal sample (i.e., one individual).
 Column 1 must contain taxa/population assignment of the sample, and subsequent columns must contain measurements of one vocal parameter each.
-Row and column names need not be specified, but setting column names corresponding to each vocal parameter will allow results to be easily read.

 min.sample:	Default = 2.
 Minimum sample size allowed for each taxa/populations for Isler test to be conducted.